-This beard balm is organic, natural, and helps tame and shape your beard with its unique conditioning formula that tames split ends, reduces coarseness, and makes your beard easier to care for, comb, and style.
+This beard balm is organic, natural; and helps tame, shapes your beard with its unique conditioning formula that tames split ends, reduces coarseness; and makes your beard easier to care for, comb, and style.

 STEP 3.
 TRIMMING, SHAPING, AND MAINTAINING YOUR BEARD